cmusv/pysheetgrader-core/README.md

 The student needs to upload their `*.xlsx` file to the root folder of their workspace and rename it to `[ASSIGNMENT_PREFIX]Submission.xlsx`.
 The `submit.sh` will take the submitted file and compare it to the corresponding key file.
 For example, if the `ASSIGNMENT_PREFIX` value is `A1` in the config file, the submission spreadsheet should be named as `A1Submission.xlsx`.

+## Known issues

+There are some known issues for current version of PySheetGrader:

+1. **Use plain text for writing the rubric note.** Excel's note are capable for rich text and it will hamper the rubric parsing process.
+When writing a new note, it is possible for us to just write plain YAML text - but copy and pasting from a rubric to another might end up copying the formatting information too.
+It is recommended to copy the original rubric note to a plain text editor (e.g., Sublime Text or VSCode), then re-copy the rubric to a new note.
+2. **Inability to parse other sheet references.** Currently, PySheetGrader can only parse a formula that refers the cells within the same sheet.
+It might break if it parses a cell that refers another sheet.
+To implement this function, we might to find the proper representation of another sheet in a formula.
+Please update the `parse_formula()` method in `formula_parser.py` when it is ready to be updated.
+3. **Limited support for running Excel formulas.** By default, PySheetGrader will be able to do naive unknown formula comparison using Sympy, but there are cases where we need to rely on unit tests.
+To do so, we need to add custom implementation of Excel formulas through the `get_excel_formula_lambdas()` method inside the `pysheetgrader/custom_excel_formula.py`.
+The file provides currently-implemented sample methods and references to do so.

+## Possible improvements

+There are some features that could be explored further for future versions:

+1. **Handling cell shifts in submitted spreadsheets.** Current version of PySheetGrader assumes students' submission will use a certain templates and didn't move them around.
+To implement this, we might need to find a way to automatically find cell shifting between two sheets.
+After figuring out the automatic shift detector, we could recover the submitted cells to the original range by utilizing [openpyxl's move_range() method](https://stackoverflow.com/a/61908728/1448626).
+2. **Add comparison feature.** It is common to find assertion or comparison feature in unit test frameworks, such as finding equality or inequality.
+One could say that current PySheetGrader's implementation only supports the equality part.
+Perhaps there are needs to add a feature to do different type of comparison and a way to state it in the rubric note, e.g., not equal, greater than, or less than.
+3. **Add automated unit testing.** Currently all the tests for making sure PySheetGrader works correctly are done manually.
+To help future maintainers, it is desirable to have automated unit testing for positive, negative, and edge cases to ensure all feature works correctly after new changes.

 ## References

 1. Thomas G. Hill.
 2004.
 Excel grader and access grader.
 SIGCSE Bull.
 36, 2 (June 2004), 101–105.
 DOI: https://doi.org/10.1145/1024338.1024382